dfinity/portal/docs/developer-docs/smart-contracts/advanced-features/query-stats.md

 The feature adds a new field to the canister status which includes:

- - A counter for the total number of query calls executed by that canister
+ - A counter for the total number of query calls executed by that canister.
- - The sum of all instructions executed by the canister for query calls
+ - The sum of all instructions executed by the canister for query calls.
- - The sum of the payload sizes of all query requests to the canister
+ - The sum of the payload sizes of all query requests to the canister.
- - The sum of the payload sizes of all query responses from the canister
+ - The sum of the payload sizes of all query responses from the canister.

-All values are monotonically increasing, i.e. the values in those counters never decrease.
-The value represents the total count since the canister has been created.

-Rates for those values an be calculated from multiple calls to the canister status and observing the difference between the values in different calls.
+Each value represents the total count since the canister has been created.
+Rates for these values can be calculated from multiple calls to the canister status and observing the difference between the values in different calls.
+All values are monotonically increasing.

-// When is the canister status reset?

-// Link to cycle cost pages or resource limits page (if needed)

-## Retrieve query stats from SDK
+## Retrieve query stats using `dfx`

-Retriving query stats from `dfx` is straight forward:
+`dfx` can be used to return a canister's query stats:

 ```
 dfx canister status sample_canister